g00dwill47ch0ppas/g00dwill47ch0ppas/README.md

 <h2 align="left">Hi 👋!
-My name is Goodwill Sebaetse and I'm a programmer/windows form developer, from South Africa</h2>
+My name is Goodwill Sebaetse and I'm a programmer/developer, from South Africa</h2>

 ###